mapmeld/ml/100-days-of-ml.md

 ### 14 September
 - Tried flowers/AutoKeras code on Kaggle notebook.
 There's the same RAM limit of about 4000 192x192px images.
 I could see if there's a better way to process the images in batches, or lose a layer of abstraction and use Keras-Tuner (supports TPU, which AutoKeras can't).
 - AdapterHub asked me to upload an example for the dialect detector.
+I'm on the right track; current issue is rebuilding my data, and turning my CSVs into torch.utils.data.Dataset format, so I can get the Transformers Trainer to process it

 ### 13 September
 No real progress, watched a video about Kaggle.